Many people buy a wireless router, bring it home, plug it in, connect it — and then forget about their Wi-Fi network.

-If all this seems overwhelming, don’t let it intimidate you.
-The process of protecting your Wi-Fi network can be a bit time consuming, but it’s pretty simple to follow the steps.
+All of this may seem overwhelming, but don’t let it intimidate you.
+The process of protecting your Wi-Fi network can be a bit time-consuming, but it’s pretty simple to follow the steps.

 You can change the settings on your router using the software provided with the router or by using a web browser on your computer.

-Taking the time to properly set up, configure and maintain your home network is important and the minimal effort is more than worth the peace of mind it provides.
+Taking the time to set up, configure and maintain your home network properly is important, and the effort is more than worth the peace of mind it provides.